Tenguh/Fully-Automated-Jenkins-CICD-Pipeline/README.md

 **7** Creat a Job
 go back to dashboard
 click on create a job
-enter the item name **jenkins-terraform-project** select pipeline and click ok
+enter the item name **automated-build-deploy-java** select pipeline and click ok
 ![](newjob-1.png)

 **8** Configuring the pipeline
-Dashboard --> jenkins-terraform-project --> configuration
+Dashboard --> automated-build-deploy-java --> configuration
 scroll down to pipeline
 select a pipeline from SCM
 click on the dropdown at SCM and select git